ECJU ISSUES NOTICE TO EXPORTERS 2023/08: RUSSIA SANCTION – TRADE SANCTIONS CIRCUMVENTION

 On 27 September 2021 ECJU issued the following Notice to Exporters Listed as 2021/13:

-An Economic Operators Registration and Identification number (EORI) is the unique reference identifying a business, trader or individual, issued by Her Majesty’s Revenue and Customs (HMRC).
+An Economic Operators Registration and Identification number (EORI) is a unique reference identifying a business, trader or individual, issued by Her Majesty’s Revenue and Customs (HMRC).
 It is required on your declaration, to move goods into or out of the UK.

 The Export Control Joint Unit (ECJU) will introduce the mandatory inclusion of your EORI number on most licence applications and registrations in late autumn 2021.